 Thirteen years later, the Gaddafi billions are still missing In 2011, billions of dollars were flown into SA from Libya.
 To date, no-one knows what’s happened to them… by Max du Preez January 10, 2025 News·Opinion

-MK, EFF, ANC: A trifecta of trouble for South Africa?
+MK, EFF, ANC: a trifecta of trouble for South Africa?
 The populist parties are growling at each other.
 The ANC is somewhat paralysed by internal divisions.
 And Cyril is stuck in the middle… by Max du Preez November 29, 2024 Opinion·Politics

 The autocrats club You can’t claim South African politics is without irony.
 There’s corruption-accused Jacob Zuma, once the face of the “moral regeneration movement”.
 A public protector… by Shirley de Villiers November 22, 2024 Opinion·Politics